Key takeaways:

 Eye floaters are small spots, lines, circles, or cobwebs that float across your field of vision.

-Eye floaters are usually harmless and occur with age, but if you suddenly develop them, you should see an eye doctor immediately to rule out a serious underlying cause.
+Eye floaters are usually harmless and occur with age.
+But if you suddenly develop them, see an eye doctor right away to rule out a serious underlying cause.

 If floaters are interfering with your vision and causing persistent problems, there are surgical options available.

 Eye floaters are small spots that appear in your field of vision.
 As the name suggests, they tend to float across your vision.
 While floaters don’t usually lead to vision impairment, they can be bothersome, especially at first.
-Read below to find out why they happen, when to see a doctor, and what treatments are available.
+Read below to find out why they happen, when to get medical attention, and what treatments are available.

 Different people will perceive floaters differently.
-They can look like:
+Eye floaters can look like:

 Spots